 It is important that school staff are aware of sexual violence and the fact children can, and sometimes do, abuse their peers in this way and that it can happen both inside and outside of school.
 When referring to sexual violence here, we are referring to child-on-child sexual violence.
-When referring to sexual violence we are referring to sexual offences under the Sexual Offences Act 2003 as described below:
+When referring to sexual violence we are referring to sexual Offences Act 2003 as described below: